Expanding Your Vocabulary: A Framework for Topic Integration in Texts

 Constitution

-Roy Gardner, Matthew Martin, Andrés Cruz, Zachary Elkins, and Ashley Moran.
-“Expanding Your Vocabulary: Topic Integration Using the Segments-as-Topics (SAT) Approach.”
+Roy Gardner, Matthew Martin, Ashley Moran, Zachary Elkins, Andrés Cruz, and Guillermo Pérez.
+“Expanding Your Vocabulary: A Framework for Topic Integration in Texts.”

 Authors